 Construction is set to be complete at the end of March 2022 and a public dedication will take place this spring.
 Details will be posted here!See Gallery

 We should not forget that Benjamin Harrison—Hoosier; citizen soldier; African-American voting rights advocate—was the 23rd president of the United States and the only president ever elected from Indiana.
 And we should not forget the monumental significance of the Benjamin Harrison Presidential Site itself.

 The Old Glory, New Vision capital campaign is making the Presidential Site truly unforgettable.
 With over $6 million raised, we are transforming our grounds, elevating our national profile, and reclaiming our shared place in the landscape of American history.Donate

 At the heart of the Presidential Site is the Harrison residence itself.
 Built nearly 150 years ago by Benjamin and Caroline Harrison, its stone and brick walls contain more history per square inch than many larger museums.
 However, it is in need of essential maintenance and renovations.

-Additionally, we are working with RATIO Architects to reimagine the third floor exhibit space to create an enhanced visitor experience, restore the space to a closer interpretation of the original space, and dedicate the Harrison Family Presidential Library.
+Beginning in 2022, we are reimagining the third floor exhibit space to create an enhanced visitor experience, restore the space to a closer interpretation of the original space, and dedicate the Harrison Family Presidential Library.
 Restoration, maintenance, and construction in the residence will be ongoing through 2022 and dedicated in 2023.